zach-col/ezTrucking/README.md

 # EZTrucking
 EZTrucking - Internal content delivery system for a trucking company

+Responsive web application created with Meteor & mLab to dispatch deliveries to truckers hosted on Meteor hosting.

+Includes a admin panel to see users online, deliveries progress and user verification.

+Admins can create deliveries, verify users, update online status and deploy Truckers hours.

 ## Instructions
 To get started follow the steps bellow
 1 Download repo